 Based in St Andrews, major strengths of our partnership include being:

-- International involving England, the Republic of Ireland, Germany, Canada the Netherlands and United States.
+- International involving England, the Republic of Ireland, Germany, Canada, United Arab Emirates and the United States.

 - Patient-centred: involving members of the wider population as co-applicants and in all aspects of the work, who will represent the interests of our wider Patient and Public Involvement (PPI) Group comprising of >n people with a range of health conditions and family members, including males/females, parents of young children, adolescents, adults, older people, in a wide range of geographical locations.

 - Multi-disciplinary: involving qualitative and quantitative researchers specialising in, among other areas, behavioural sciences, physiology, health services research, clinical trials, health economics, implementation research and dissemination.